Visyond/website-hugo/site/content/partner-page/partner-page.md

 BenefitsHeader: Partner Benefits
 benefitsItems:
   - img: /img/icons/flexible.png
+    subTitle: >-
+      We want to tailor and personalize our partnership in a way that works for you.
+From referrals and introductions to end-to-end management.
     title: Flexible Partnership
-    subTitle: We want to tailor and personalise our partnership in a way that works for you.
-From referrals and introductions to end-to-end management.
   - img: /img/icons/competitive.png
+    subTitle: >-
+      Your growth is ours and we take it upon ourselves to offer an attractive proposition with our technology for exponential growth.
     title: Competitive Partner Benefits
-    subTitle: your growth is ours and we take it upon ourselves to offer an attractive proposition with our technology for exponential growth.
   - img: /img/icons/rumor.png
+    subTitle: >-
+      Deploying a new solution to your existing offering entails time commitment.
+Therefore, we’ve created the right support and sales collateral so you can focus on winning new clients.
     title: Marketing and Sales Support
-    subTitle: Deploying a new solution to your existing offering entails time commitment.
-Therefore, we’ve created the right support and sales collateral so you can focus on winning new clients.
   - img: /img/icons/idea.png
+    subTitle: >-
+      Our partners benefit from offering an incremental value added service to their clients from our new lucrative solution.
     title: Strong New Value Proposition
-    subTitle: Our partners benefit from offering an incremental value added service to their clients from our new lucrative solution.
 typesHeader: Types of Partners
 typesSection:
+  cta:
+    text: Become a Partner
   types:
     - icon: /img/icons/bag-man.png
+      subTitle: >-
+        Whether you are a managing consultant, technology advocate or a self-employed sales professional.
+Visyond works with variety of specialists.
       title: Independent Sales Partners
-          subTitle: Whether you are a managing consultant, technology advocate or a self-employed sales professional.
-Visyond works with variety of specialists.
     - icon: /img/icons/handshake.png
+      subTitle: >-
+        If you are an established reseller and looking to add a new portfolio of offerings then this is right for you.
+Typically, resellers will offer end-to-end solution for clients  in their markets whilst providing your with the right support.
       title: Channel Partners & Resellers
-          subTitle: If you are an established reseller and looking to add a new portfolio of offerings then this is right for you.
-Typically, resellers will offer end-to-end solution for clients  in their markets whilst providing your with the right support.
     - icon: /img/icons/gear-man.png
+      subTitle: >-
+        For those that want to integrate with Visyond to expand their solution or technology.
       title: Integration & Software Partners
-          subTitle: For those that want to integrate with Visyond to expand their solution or technology.
-    cta:
-        text: Become a Partner
-        url: #
 formHeader: Find Out More About Our Partner Programs
-submitButtonTitle: Submit Inquiries
 radio:
   - labelRadioButton: Independent Sales
   - labelRadioButton: Channel Partners
   - labelRadioButton: Integration & Software
+submitButtonTitle: Submit Inquiries
 providesTitle: Get started in minutes
 providesList:
   - text: >-